v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 As Adatum’s Global Admin, Holly doesn’t need to set up or maintain the filtering technologies, which are enabled by default.
-However, she can make company-specific filtering customizations in the Security and Compliance center.
+However, she can make company-specific filtering customizations in the Microsoft 365 Defender portal.
-She has decided to test this out by configuring a spam policy to grant or deny an email by focusing on the language of the email and the location of the email’s origin.
+Holly has decided to test this out by configuring a spam policy to grant or deny an email by focusing on the language of the email and the location of the email’s origin.

-1. In the **Office 365 Security & Compliance** center, the **Home \> Policy \>
-    Anti-spam policies** window should still be displayed after having completed the prior task.
+1. In the **Microsoft 365 Defender** portal, the **Policies & rules > Threat policies > Anti-spam policies** window should still be displayed after having completed the prior task.

-    Select the **Anti-spam inbound policy (Default)**.
+    In the list of anti-spam policies, select the **Anti-spam inbound policy (Default)**.

 2. In the **Anti-spam inbound policy (Default)** pane that appears, take a moment and review the policy settings that are available in this filter.
-    There are three sections of settings – Bulk email threshold & spam properties, Actions, and Allowed and blocked senders and domains.
+    There are three sections of settings – **Bulk email threshold & spam properties**, **Actions**, and **Allowed and blocked senders and domains**.

 3. Once you’ve finished reviewing these settings, scroll to the bottom of the **Bulk email threshold & spam properties** section and select the **Edit spam threshold and properties** link.

 4. In the **Spam threshold and properties** pane that appears, the **Bulk email threshold** at the top of the pane is set to **7** by default.
-Change this value to **5.**
+Drga the slider to the left on the slider bar and change this value to **5.**

 5. Under the **Mark as spam** section, update the following settings: